 Found in 9 Collections and/or Records:

 Hebrew Orphan Asylum was founded in 1822 as the Hebrew Benevolent Society.
-It underwent various changes of name until 1906 when it merged into The Jewish Child Care Association of New York in 1940.
+It underwent various changes of name until 1906, and merged with The Jewish Child Care Association of New York in 1940.
 The collection includes extensive administrative records including financial statements, property records, Board, Committee, and Executive minutes, donation books, publications, and state and government correspondence and reports.
 The collection also includes children's admission and discharge ledgers, medical records, and conduct books.
 Also within the collection are childcare studies, dedication speeches, writings by alumni, oral histories, newspaper and magazine clippings, and photographs.

-Overview Hebrew Sheltering Guardian Society founded in 1879, merged into The Jewish Child Care Association of New York in 1940.
-The collection includes administrative records consisting of annual reports, Board of Directors' annual reports and meeting minutes, a limited amount of committee reports, financial records, donation books, and property records.
+The Hebrew Sheltering Guardian Society, founded in 1879, merged with the Jewish Child Care Association of New York in 1940.
+This collection includes administrative records consisting of annual reports, Board of Directors' annual reports and meeting minutes, a limited amount of committee reports, financial records, donation books, and property records.
 The collection also includes children admission and discharge ledgers, which date from 1898 to 1942, with gaps.
 Please note that children records dated after 1925 are restricted for privacy reasons.
 Additional material regarding orphan life is available through student publications and programs, alumni newsletters and programs, and HSGS promotional material.
 Affiliated organizational records include material on Fellowship House, an after care service; Foster Home Bureau, including newsletters recruiting foster parents and records of its Baby Department; and alumni associations.
 Of additional interest are dedications and speeches held during the inauguration of Pleasantville, child care study papers, histories, and material concerning the New York Federation for the Support of Jewish Philanthropic Societies merger.

-Overview Contains constitution, resolutions, minutes, reports, correspondence, and other material relating to the activities of the association which was established by the professional staff of the B'nai B'rith Hillel Foundations of America.
+Contains constitution, resolutions, minutes, reports, correspondence, and other material relating to the activities of the association, established by the professional staff of the B'nai B'rith Hillel Foundations of America.